JackScottAU/Amethyst/README.md

 * PCI Bus
 * VGA-compatible Video card and Monitor

-Testing is done via Hyper-V, VirtualBox, QEMU, etc.
+Testing is done via Hyper-V, VirtualBox, QEMU, etc. Initial driver efforts will be focused on i440 northbridges and PIIX1/3/4 southbridges.

 ### Future Platforms